HunterCollege-MEDP33100/project2/README.md

 ## Project Overview

-Our project is to simply bring to the attention of the people the nearest
+Our project is to simply bring to the attention of the people the nearest LinkNYC Kiosk near them and

 - Briefly describe the purpose of the project.
 - Explain what live data set was used, and what you hope users would learn about the data set by using your project